Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Experiments

-We split CIFAR-100 and Tiny-ImageNet datasets among the clients with two different settings of data heterogeneity: pathological splitting~\citep{li2023fedtp,ohfedbabu,deng_unlock}, where each client observes only 10 classes, and Dirichlet-based splitting denoted by $Dir(\beta)$~\citep{acar2021federated}, where each client has a non-identical label distribution.
-A lower $\beta$ value indicates higher heterogeneity, and we set $\beta = 0.3$.
+\textbf{Setup}: We split CIFAR-100 and Tiny-ImageNet datasets among the clients with two different settings of data heterogeneity: pathological splitting~\citep{li2023fedtp,ohfedbabu,deng_unlock}, where each client observes only 10 classes, and Dirichlet-based splitting denoted by $Dir(\xi)$~\citep{acar2021federated}, where each client has a non-identical label distribution.
+A lower $\xi$ value indicates higher heterogeneity, and we set $\xi = 0.3$.
 For CIFAR-100 we consider $100$ clients and for TinyImageNet we consider $200$ clients.
 Only $5$ randomly chosen clients participate in every round.
 For the DomainNet dataset we consider the setting as ~\cite{deng_unlock,li2021fedbn} where each domain is allocated to $10$ clients among $60$ clients, this considers the scenario of feature imbalance setting. $6$ randomly sampled clients participate in each communication round.
 Finally, in the iNaturalist dataset~\citep{hsu2020federated}, we make sure each client gets at least $16$ training samples.
 This will have around $100k$ training samples distributed among the $1018$ clients and $1203$ classes.
 The partition is performed to mimic the cross-device~\citep{kairouz2021advances} non-iid setting.
+In our method (PEP-FedPT) the CCMP is insterted at the layers $5,6,7$.
 In all the above experimental setups, the partition of the dataset across clients is completely disjoint, i.e., no two clients contain the same data sample in all cases.
-The visualization of data heterogeneity is provided in Sec.~\ref{app:het_details} of appendix.
+The visualization of data heterogeneity is provided in Sec.~\ref{app:het_details} of appendix. { The detailed hyperparameter settings is provided in \ref{app:hyp_details} and the evolution of cls representations are provided in the Sec.~\ref{app:visual_rep} of the Appendix.} \textbf{Model Details}: We use the Vision Transformer (ViT-B/16)\citep{neil2020transformers} pre-trained on the ImageNet-21K dataset \citep{feng2023learning,yang2023efficient} as our base model.
+ViT-B-16 was originally trained on images with a resolution of 224x224 pixels, utilizing a patch size of 16.
+To maintain compatibility, we resize our input images to 224x224 pixels.
+In the prompt-tuning stage, we specifically focus on optimizing shared and class prompts, as well as the classifier head.
+The hyper-parameter details are in Sec.~\ref{app:hyp_details} of the appendix.